 But there’s YouTube video

 Yes, there are hundreds of YouTube videos showing you how to take shortcuts.
-Check each on against what NCHFP says.
+Check each video against what NCHFP says.
 Because if the video is telling you that you can

 - pressure can with an electric pressure cooker